 The question of shipping babies via Parcel Post popped up almost immediately.
 Just seventeen days after its inauguration, Postmaster General Frank H. Hitchcock responded to inquiries regarding the shipment of human babies through the mail.
 While no new regulation was passed at the time, he felt that since babies did not fall into the category of live bees or bugs, they could not be shipped.

 When I mentioned this story to someone the other day, she asked me why anyone would ever consider mailing a baby in the first place.
-There were two good reasons: First, it was a lot cheaper than buying a railroad ticket – make that three tickets – one for the child and two for the person that would accompany the child and then return home afterwards.
+There were two good reasons: First, it was a lot cheaper than buying a railroad ticket – make that three tickets – one for the child and two for the person that would accompany the child and then return home afterward.
 The second reason may come as a bit of a surprise based on the reputation of the US Postal Service today – they were a lot gentler with their packages than the carrier services were back then.

 The first record I could find of a baby being mailed in the United States occurred on January 25th of 1913 – just 9 days after the Postmaster General had said that it was not allowed.
-A mail carrier named Vernon O. Lytle picked the baby up from the residence of his parents Mr. and Mrs. Jesse Beagle in Glen Este, Ohio and delivered the so-called package to the grandmother – Mrs. Louis Beagle – who lived about one-mile away.
+A mail carrier named Vernon O. Lytle picked the baby up from the residence of his parents Mr. and Mrs. Jesse Beagle in Glen Este, Ohio, and delivered the so-called package to the grandmother – Mrs. Louis Beagle – who lived about one mile away.
 The boy weighed 10-3/4 pounds, just under the 11-pound weight limit.
 Postage cost the Beagles 15 cents and the boy was insured for $50.

 Two days later, another baby was shipped.
 This time it was the daughter of Mr. and Mrs. J.W.
 Savis of Pine Hollow, Pennsylvania.
 The child was delivered by a rural mail carrier named James Byerly to relatives in Clay Hollow.

 Next, the New York Times reported on February 23rd of that same year that a woman walked into New York City post office to mail her 5-day-old baby to a relative named Beckie Rickowitz in southern California.
 The clerk placed the baby on a scale and it weighed in at 10-1/4 pounds, again under the weight limit, but upon more careful inspection noticed that the mailing label lacked a city.
-The woman said that it was being mailed to Grass Trees, but by that point the regulations had been checked and the woman was told that they could not mail her baby.
+The woman said that it was being mailed to Grass Trees, but by that point, the regulations had been checked and the woman was told that they could not mail her baby.
 She left the post office feeling dejected, quoted as saying “Don’t die, baby, don’t die.”

 On August 20th, Mrs. D. Boshon of Lodi, California tried to mail a baby to the home of Mrs. G. Sandhime, a neighbor two miles away.
 Mrs. Boshon’s postman David Beardsley had been notified of the delivery six days earlier and didn’t know if the baby could be shipped or not.
 To play it safe, he checked with the local postmaster, who informed Beardsley that it was against postal regulations to mail livestock.
 Since a baby was technically classified as livestock, he had to tell Mrs. Boshon that she could not mail her baby.